Datateknologerna-vid-Abo-Akademi/remote-work-tools/README.md

 As endorsed by the almighty ÅA: <https://aboakademi.zoom.us/>

-Can be run directly in the browser (Chrome, Firefox) or downloaded as a desktop/mobile app.
+Can be run directly in the browser (Chrome, Safari, not Firefox) or downloaded as a desktop/mobile app.

 ### Jitsi